-There are two ways to enroll in our Professional Development courses, Site-Based (as part of a group you’re part of) or Independently (on your own)
+There are two ways to enroll in our Professional Development courses, Site-Based (with a group you’re part of) or Independently (on your own)

-Primarily, applicants enroll as a “Site-Based Participant” where they join with their colleagues (link site info page) at a reduced enrollment cost and experience the course together.
-As a Site Based Participant means that you will earn your own certificate upon successful completion of the course and this enrollment method offers several key benefits.
+Primarily, applicants enroll as a “Site-Based Participant” where they join with their colleagues at a reduced enrollment cost and experience the course together as a group.
+As a Site Based Participant you will earn your own certificate upon successful completion of the course and this enrollment method offers several key benefits.

 Another option is to enroll as an Independent participant where you participate on your own and would not have additional requirements to meet with a group.